-For fans of The Alice Network, The Huntress, The Women in the Castle and other edgy, pacy WWII-era novels, The German Heiress debuted in North America on April 7, 2020!
+For fans of The Alice Network, The Women in the Castle and other edgy, pacy WWII-era novels comes a historical debut about a German woman trying to outrun her past.

 Clara Falkenberg, once Germany’s most eligible and lauded heiress, earned the nickname “the Iron Fräulein” during World War II for her role operating her family’s ironworks empire.
 It’s been nearly two years since the war ended and she’s now left with nothing but a false identification card and a series of burning questions about the dark secrets of her family’s past.
 With nowhere else to run to, she decides to come out of hiding and return home to Essen and take refuge with her dear friend, Elisa.